whatsapp-flutter/whatsapp-flutter.github.io/docs/methods/interactives/send-replay-button.md

 ## interactiveReplyButtons

 - `type` : The type field specifies the kind of interactive element.
 For reply buttons, the type is always set to "reply".
-- `replay`: The reply object contains the id and title of the button.
+- `reply`: The reply object contains the id and title of the button.
 This is the actual content of the button that the user sees and interacts with.
-  - `Id` : The id is a unique identifier for each button.
+  - `id` : The id is a unique identifier for each button.
 It is used to distinguish between different buttons within the same or different messages.
 This id is usually a string.
   - `title` :The title is the text that appears on the button.
 It is a short, descriptive label that indicates the action that will be taken when the button is pressed.

 :::tip Need more help?